OpenClaw Computer Use vs Manual Workflows

 What's the ROI?

-Usually positive within the first week of use.
+Usually positive within the first week of use, and meaningful within the first month.

 When should I NOT use computer use?